 This is also the perfect time for trekking right before the rainfall.
 Nepal starts its rainfall from the end of June till mid-August.
 The season of spring and summer makes the trek much more enjoyable.

-Around 25°C. At daylight and it drops down to around -5°C.
+Temperature- Around 25°C. At daylight and it drops down to around 7°C.

 July to August

 The rainfall hits at its peak during this time, below 3500 meters.
-Due to heavy rainfall, Flights to Lukla may get canceled at beginning or end of the trek but trekkers are seen in those month too trekking towards everest base camp, it’s challenging but not impossible, if you choose to trek in these months Discovery world trekking will take care of your safety at its fullest as it does in every month but as the way is not that favorable its not highly recommended to trek in these months but The rainfall also provides spectacular views of the waterfall and avoid the crowds like other months.
+Due to heavy rainfall, Flights to Lukla may get canceled at the beginning or end of the trek but trekkers are seen in those months too trekking towards Everest base camp, it’s challenging but not impossible if you choose to trek in these months Discovery world trekking will take care of your safety at its fullest as it does in every month but as the way is not that favorable it's not highly recommended to trek in these months but The rainfall also provides spectacular views of the waterfall and avoid the crowds like other months.

 September to October

-This is also one of the perfect seasons for the EBC Trek.
+This is also one of the perfect seasons to be nearest to the Everest base camp.
 This season is the peak of tourists due to the favorable weather.
 As the monsoon slowly ends, a perfect trekking climate sets itself.
 The temperature goes up to 20 degrees in the day time and falls down to 5 degrees during the night time.
 This season is when trekkers enjoy trekking the most, with a clear sky, and an amazing view of the mountains.
 It is highly recommended as it’s the best time for the Everest Base Camp trek, usually from mid-September to the end.
 Tourists in this season are also attracted by the main festival of Nepal; Dashain and Tihar.

-Temperature goes up to 20 degrees in the day time and falls down to 5 degrees
+Temperature- Temperature goes up to 20 degrees in the day time and falls down to 6 degrees

 November to December